 Here is a very rare object: an African neckrest from the Bakongo, in the Democratic Republic of Congo.
-This authentic traditional object is remarkably carved, composed of a curved seat resting on two figures seated cross-legged: the chief and his wife carrying their child.
+This traditional object is remarkably carved, composed of a curved seat resting on two figures seated cross-legged: the chief and his wife carrying their child.

 Maternity figurines are a favorite theme in the arts of Africa.